bamadesigner/bamadesigner-gatsby/src/content/gatsby.md

 <a class="button primary" href="https://groups.google.com/a/bamadesigner.com/forum/#!forum/gatsby">Join our Gatsby Google Group</a>

 ### 100 Days of Gatsby Challenge
-Our group is participating in the #100DaysofGatsby challenge starting January 1, 2020.
+Our Google Group is participating in the #100DaysofGatsby challenge starting January 1, 2020.

 <a class="button primary" href="https://www.gatsbyjs.org/blog/100days/">Register for the #100DaysOfGatsby challenge</a>